verhovsky/books-futures-explained/src/6_future_example.md

-Instead of `yielding` a value we pass in, it yields the `Future` we're awaiting, so when we poll a future the first time we run the code up until the first `await` point where it yields a new Future we poll and so on until we reach a **leaf-future**.
+Instead of `yielding` a value we pass in, it yields the `Future` we're awaiting, so when we poll a future the first time we run the code up until the first `await` point where it yields a new Future we can poll.

-Now, as is the case in our code, our `mainfut` contains two non-leaf futures which it awaits, and all that happens is that these state machines are polled until some "leaf future" in the end either returns `Ready` or `Pending`.
+Our `mainfut` contains two non-leaf futures which it awaits, and all that happens is that these state machines are polled until some "leaf future" in the end either returns `Ready` or `Pending`.

 The way our example is right now, it's not much better than regular synchronous code.
 For us to actually await multiple futures at the same time we somehow need